thymaro/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

   it is highlighted.
 * Click on the following toolbar button: |labeling|

-This gives you the :guilabel:`Layer labeling settings` dialog.
+This opens the :guilabel:`Labels` tab in the :guilabel:`Layer styling` dialog.

-* Check the box next to :guilabel:`Label this layer with...`.
+* Click on the dropdown menu list that currently should display :guilabel:`No labels` and choose :guilabel:`Single labels` instead.

 You'll need to choose which field in the attributes will be used for the labels.
-In the previous lesson, you decided that the :kbd:`NAME` field was the most suitable one for this purpose.
+After looking at the attribute table (see previous lesson), you could probably see that the :kbd:`NAME` field was the most suitable one for this purpose.

 * Select :guilabel:`name` from the list: